 - After this advising appointment, you will follow the instructions in the Online Orientation to register yourself for classes using Peoplesoft, our student information and registration system.

 Placement exams are no cause for panic, but they are important.
 These tests are simply a tool your advisor will use to determine how to place you in appropriate classes.
-Your success is important to us, and that means registering you for classes in which you will have every opportunity to earn an "A." Placement Exam information will be available on the New Student Orientation page in May.
+Your success is important to us, and that means registering you for classes in which you will have every opportunity to earn an "A."

 All first-year engineering students are required to take the ALEKS Math Placement Exam, regardless of prior experience with AP or college classes.
 Placement exams in languages or Music are optional and available to students interested in those areas of study.

 Take your placement exams seriously; you should take a placement exam when you are well-rested, focused, and have plenty of time to devote to the task.
 Some placement exams only allow for one attempt and some allow for multiple attempts (you have three tries at the ALEKS math exam).
 Once you exhaust those attempts, you will not have a chance to retest, and it is therefore important that your attempts represent your best work.

 Login to the Pitt portal at http://www.my.pitt.edu.
 Click

 the “Academic Resources” tab at the top of the page.
 Click the ALEKS link on